josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Imagine if Google had a dispute with Amazon, and refused to show their messages in Gmail.

 _This is the scale of thing we're talking about._ This is the collateral damage Matt has unleashed on the WordPress community, and it's not to _anyone's_ benefit except maybe Matt's and his own companies'.
+(For now, anyway.
+We'll see how it all shakes out; it seems pretty inevitable that a class action suit will follow and this all gets dragged into court.)

 Virtually no WordPress users are happy about this, no matter how they felt about WP Engine.